 In order to mitigate the impacts on the habitat caused by surface drainage and drainage from residential areas, the Commission has consistently required the provision of a one hundred cubic foot french drain in order to filter urban runoff before it enters the canals.
 A condition is routinely placed on permits for development in the canals area which requires that plans be submitted which depict the location and design of the required french drain.

-In this case, the applicant's plans show the required french drain along the rear property line (Exhibit #3).
-The applicant is required to provide the french drain as shown on the final approved plans.
+In this case, the applicant's plans depict the location of the required french drain.
+The applicant is required to provide and maintain the french drain as shown on the final approved plans.